Gkcloud5/Better-future/Learning/Network/01-Fundamentals/02/VLSM.md

 	* And the network bits are set to 1.
 	* So the subnet mask consist of a sequence of 1s followed by a block of 0s.
 		* Where the 1s represent the network prefix and the 0s mark the host identifier.

+##### Subnetting:
+* In subnetting, a large network is logically or physically divided into multiple small networks or subnets. the reason for subnetting a large network is to address network congestion and its negative impact on speed and productivity.
+* Subne